Last updated Last updated January 29, 2026

 Notably, the service requires users to respond to emails sent by data brokers to confirm data deletion and “do not sell” requests.

 Privacy Bee allows multiple aliases, physical addresses, email addresses, and phone numbers.
 The dashboard shows your active exposures but marks some sites as “unscannable” with information “likely exposed.”
-This suggests that Privacy Bee is unable to verify your profile exists on every site they cover.

 The dashboard also offers a private search feature to search the web without being tracked and a Gmail inbox scan that helps discover which sites have your email address.